Affiliate links on Android Authority may earn us a commission. Learn more.

 Wearables have come a long way in the past decade.
 The days of simple step tracking are gone, replaced by a slew of new and sophisticated health sensors.
-One of the latest sensors that is growing in popularity is the pulse oximeter.
-It’s making its way onto more and more fitness trackers and smartwatches by Garmin, Fitbit and others.
-But what is the pulse oximeter and why is it important?
+One of the latest sensors that are growing in popularity is the pulse oximeter.
+It’s making its way onto more and more fitness trackers and smartwatches by Garmin, Fitbit, and others.
+But what is the pulse oximeter, and why is it important?
 Allow us to explain.

 What is a pulse oximeter?

-Pulse oximeters, often called SpO2 sensors on wearables, are used to measure blood oxygen levels or the saturation of oxygen in your blood.
+Pulse oximeters, also called SpO2 sensors, are used to measure blood oxygen levels or oxygen saturation in your blood.
 In the medical field, pulse oximeters are usually small devices that resemble a clip.
-They can be attached to a finger, toe, and sometimes an earlobe to painlessly measure blood oxygen levels.
+Finger pulse oximeters have grown in popularity recently, but they can also be attached to a toe and sometimes an earlobe to painlessly measure blood oxygen levels.
 Both medical and wearable oximeters use light to do so.

 Typically, a pulse oximeter features two LEDs with different light wavelengths — one red and one infrared.
-This is because absorption of light differs between blood that has normal levels of oxygen and blood that is lacking oxygen.
+This is because the absorption of light differs between blood with normal oxygen levels and blood that lacks oxygen.
 Oxygenated blood absorbs more infrared light, while deoxygenated blood allows more of it to pass through.
-This allows pulse oximeters to quickly and non-invasively detect oxygen levels and measure how well oxygen is carried to the extremities.
+This enables pulse oximeters to quickly and non-invasively detect oxygen levels and measure blood oxygen saturation in the extremities.

-However, not all wearable pulse oximeters are made equal.
-Pioneering devices equipped with the sensor like the Withings Pulse Ox required you to place your finger on the back of the device for measurement.
-Most others can be used while the device is still on your wrist, but they require you to hold still for a number of seconds for a single on-the-spot check.
-However, recent watches and fitness trackers usually have sensors that provide pulse ox sleep tracking too.
+However, not all wearable pulse oximeters are made equally.
+Pioneering devices equipped with the sensor, like the Withings Pulse Ox, required you to place your finger on the back of the device for measurement.
+Cheaper finger clamp pulse oximeters have become a common household item during the pandemic.
+More modern devices can operate while still trapped to your wrist, but they require you to hold still for several seconds for a single on-the-spot check.
+Most recent watches and fitness trackers usually have sensors that provide pulse ox sleep tracking, too.

-Like any other wearable health sensor, the primary function of a pulse oximeter is to gather health data and notify you if you something is out of the ordinary.
-The first thing to know is the normal blood oxygen saturation rate.
+Like any other wearable health sensor, the primary function of a pulse oximeter is to gather health data and notify you if something is out of the ordinary.
+The first thing to know is the regular blood oxygen saturation rate.
 It sits at around 95% for healthy individuals, although lower rates are both possible and normal.
-However, if you consistently get readings below 90%, it might be time for a visit to the doctor.
-They can double check the accuracy of the readings and recommend next steps.
+However, if you consistently get readings below 90%, it might be time to visit the doctor.
+They can double-check the accuracy of the readings and recommend the next steps.

 A pulse oximeter is an essential sensor for alpine enthusiasts.

 A fitness tracker equipped with a pulse oximeter can also come in handy if you are upping your exercise game.
-This is because blood oxygen saturation readings can be used to interpret how well you handle increased activity.
-If you are overdoing it your levels might drop low, signaling you to take things a bit easier.
+This is because blood oxygen saturation readings can interpret how well you handle the increased activity.
+For example, your levels might drop low if you overdo it, signaling you to take things a bit easier.
 It is also an essential sensor for alpine enthusiasts who climb to high elevations where the air is thinner.

-Finally, since many new trackers now feature pulse oximeters that provide tracking throughout the night, the sensor can be used to detect early signs of sleep apnea.
-Sleep apnea is a serious sleep disorder which causes those affected to stop breathing for short intervals during the night.
-Sufferers often snore and don’t feel rested even after a full night’s sleep.
+Since many new trackers now feature pulse oximeters that provide tracking throughout the night, some of these devices’ pulse oximeters can detect early signs of sleep apnea.
+Sleep apnea is a serious sleep disorder that causes those affected to stop breathing for short intervals during the night.
+As a result, sufferers often snore and don’t feel rested even after a full night’s sleep.
 More importantly, leaving the disorder untreated can result in other more serious health issues.
 This is why a smartwatch with a pulse oximeter can be beneficial for early detection.

 Trackers with pulse oximeters